Motor vehicle tax

 Duration of tax obligation

-For vehicles registered in an Austrian registration process, the tax obligation begins on the date of registration and last until the day on which registration ends (tax calculated daily).
+For vehicles registered in an Austrian registration process, the tax obligation begins on the date of registration and lasts until the day on which registration ends (tax calculated daily).
 Days commenced count as full days.

 In the event of unlawful use the tax would be collected from the beginning of the calendar month in which the Austrian registration would have taken place to the end of the calendar month in which the unlawful use ends.
 The tax is collected for a minimum period of one month in any case.